 In response to an RFP issued in 2017, Sangria Downtown LLC was selected for the development of the property and entered into a Disposition and Development Agreement (DDA) with the Agency.
 In May of 2018, Sangria terminated the DDA due to increased construction costs that rendered their project infeasible.
 The Agency published a new RFP and the Moscow Flatiron project submitted by Roderick D. Olps was selected for the property.
 The Agency entered into an Exclusive Negotiation Agreement with Mr. Olps on March 7, 2019.
-Phase I development plans were approved on October 3, 2019, and Mr. Olps is scheduled to present his Phase II plans in early 2020.
+Phase I development plans were approved on October 3, 2019.
+The project was placed on hold for 2020 due to the COVID-19 pandemic, but is slated for construction in 2021.